 Notes: 1.
 A student planning to transfer to a four-year college or university should consult that transfer institution's catalog regarding its awarding of Advanced Placement credit.
 Credit awarded at Los Medanos College for the completion of a CSU general education area and/or IGETC is as noted above.

 2. Units awarded for Advanced Placement exams may not be used to meet the residency requirements for the associate degree.

 3. AP tests may not satisfy the requirements for specific majors at four-year colleges.
 Please consult with a counselor or a university representative.

-If test was taken in Fall 2009 or earlier, credits may apply to either B1& B3 or B2 & B3.
+\ If test was taken in Fall 2009 or earlier, credits may apply to either B1& B3 or B2 & B3.

 After Fall 2009, these credits apply only to B1 & B3.

-If more than one exam passed in calculus or computer science, only one exam may be used for transfer.
-If more than one exam passed in physics: maximum of four units for CSU GE, six uni ts for CSU transfer, 5.3 units for UC.
-Partially fulfills the American History & Institutions requirement.
-California government requirement can be fulfilled qiter transfer.
-If the provide the state of the transfer.
+\\ If more than one exam passed in calculus or computer science, only one exam may be used for transfer.

+If more than one exam passed in culculus or computer science, only one exam may be used for the series of the serie
-\\\\\ If taken prior to Fall 2009.